oroinc/documentation/management_console/system/configuration/commerce/catalog/global_all_products.rst

 Special Pages (All Products)
 ----------------------------

+.. hint:: Read more on this topic in :ref:`Concept Guides: All Products <sys--conf--commerce--catalog--special-pages>`.

 .. begin_all_products

+.. note:: You can configure All Products page globally and :ref:`per website <sys--conf--commerce--catalog--special-pages--website>`.

 The first step of configuring All Products page for your storefront is enabling it in your system.
 To enable All Products page globally: